What is it?

 How is the RTPI involved?

 The RTPI is the UK Contact Point for ESPON.
 We encourage involvement of UK researchers and practitioners in ESPON, and disseminate findings to stakeholders throughout the UK.
 Our dissemination work is helped by our involvement in the INTERSTRAT and USESPON projects, which enable us to highlight research at events around the UK, and create step-by-step guides to using ESPON tools.
+For 2014, we are also a partner in the ESPON on the Road programme, which is showcasing the existing research output of ESPON at a local level across the EU.

 Since 1986, the objective of cohesion policy has been to strengthen economic and social cohesion.
 The Lisbon Treaty and the EU's new high level strategy (Europe 2020) introduced the third dimension of territorial cohesion.
 Territorial cohesion implies that the EU should promote more balanced economic development across its regions.